white-poto/php_crontab/README.md

 + You can set more than one time configs to one crontab task.
 + STDOUT can be redirected
 + Based on libev, it can run as a daemon.
-+ A HTTP server which you can manage the crontab task through it.
++ A HTTP server which you can manage the crontab tasks through it.

 TODO
 -------------